hqrrr/EvenComfort/README.md

 Feel free to copy my code into your applications!
 Further development plans are to support some other devices I previously developed about Indoor Environmental Quality (they have more types of sensors, such as noise, light, VOC, etc.).

+I'm not a full-time professional software developer, so please don't judge my shitty code.
+I also have no experience in developing Android or iOS apps :(

 If you have other ideas, feel free to submit an issue labelled `enhancement`.

 ### Some cool repos for Even Realities G1 I found earlier: